-This General Permit requires that Responsible Dischargers meet the assigned WLAs at the construction site’s discharge location(s), which is consistent with requirements and assumptions of the TMDL.
+This General Permit requires that Responsible Dischargers meet the assigned waste load allocations at the construction site’s discharge location(s), which is consistent with requirements and assumptions of the TMDL.

 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit.
-Responsible Dischargers that identify on-site sources of phosphorus and nitrogen shall compare all non-visible sampling and analytical results to the NALs or NELs for the identified nutrients.
-If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the NALs or NELs in the future.
-Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to nutrient sources, are expected to meet the NALs or NELs.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the NALs or NELs.
+Responsible Dischargers that identify on-site sources of phosphorus and nitrogen shall compare all non-visible sampling and analytical results to the numeric action levels or numeric effluent limitations for the identified nutrients.
+If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the numeric action levels or numeric effluent limitations in the future.
+Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to nutrient sources, are expected to meet the numeric action levels or numeric effluent limitations.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the numeric action levels or numeric effluent limitations.

 The Los Angeles Regional Water Quality Control Board has not adopted an Implementation Plan or a compliance schedule for the Los Angeles Area Lakes TMDL.
-The NALs and NELs described above are applicable upon the effective date of this General Permit.
+The numeric action levels and numeric effluent limitations described above are applicable upon the effective date of this General Permit.

 iii.
 Los Angeles River Nutrients TMDL